-Before Christmas 2006, some of the P7s (with some questions added by Mr T) interviewed Judy Heaney.
-Judy not only works in the office and is a classroom assistant, but is also a living historical object(!) who began work in Forge when it opened, and is currently the longest serving member of staff.
-She has a unique perspective on the last twenty years.
+Before Christmas 2006, some of the P7s interviewed Judy Heaney.
+Judy began work in Forge when it opened.
+She was and remains the longest serving member of staff at the school.
+She has turned her hand to almost every job you could imagine needing done in a primary school and has a unique perspective on the last thirty plus years.

 What year did Forge open?